pkolios/mackerel/docs/content/index.md

 ```

 The static site will be generated inside the `_build` directory of the site.

-You can use python's simple http server to preview the site locally.
+You can use mackerel's development server to host the site.

 ```
-$ cd ~/my_site/_build
-$ python -m SimpleHTTPServer
+$ mackerel develop ~/my_site
 ```

+The development server automatically detects changes in the `content` and `template` folders and rebuilds the site.

 ### Create a new page or post